Taught by Nate Eastman - Associate Professor of English

 Taught by Nelson Bingham - Provost and Professor of Psychology

 Have you ever wondered why people act as they do?
 Psychologists offer four kinds of answers to this question: people influence each other through social processes; the physical environment affects us psychologically; one’s own personality has important effects on behavior; and, at the physiological level, the brain and nervous system determine our actions.
 In this course, you examine all four explanations through lectures, readings, films, hands-on activities, and discussion.
 Classical studies and contemporary research introduce you to the theories and methods of the field of psychology.
 A library project fosters skills in using psychological literature.
-See syllabus

-Taught by Chris Smith - Assistant Professor of Biology and Environmental Science
+Taught by Bob Rosenberg, Professor of Biology

 Taught by Yausmi Kuriya - Professor of Japanese